 All the kids have kid-friendly headphones that we require they use when on their devices so they don’t bother the other passengers.

-Older kids might enjoy keeping track of the journey in my new Kid’s Travel Journal & Activity Book.
+- Older kids might enjoy keeping track of the journey in my new Kid’s Travel Journal & Activity Book.
 This workbook has pages for writing about each day of their vacation as well as pages filled with activities to do on the road such as license plate trackers, I Spy games, and more.
-It’s currently available as part of a bundle sale and will be released for sale on it’s own later this fall.

 Pack snacks & meals